sonotopes/CorcScraper/README.md

 The specific CSS selectors are defined in the config file.
 Once they have been located, the inner text content is parsed and processed into CSV format.
 The data from the CSV file is standardized, and by the end of the program, a visual model is created (of averge cost by neighborhood).

 ## Important info

-To run the scraper, simply put in the command:
+To begin, simply run the command:

 ```python3 main.py```